freshcoders/discorki/README.md

 + **Penta kill**: Notifies when a player has gotten a penta kill.
 + **Rank change**: Notifies when a player has changed rank.
 + **Lost to bots**: Notifies when a player has lost to bots.

+## Disclaimer

+*Discorki isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.*